hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Use some sort of numbering system for BACKLOG in order to track different to do lists and make linked references at different points in the BACKLOG file
 - [ ] Add documentation to code scripts (look up the best way to perform documentation for selenium programs)
 - [ ] Figure out how to search all scripts for a particular variable name
+- [ ] Consider eliminating the 'search_errors' variable in the 'general' settings script

 ## Classes To Do